$E_n$-cell attachments and a local-to-global principle for homological stability

 \subsection{$\cdt$-cell attachments}

-Using the completion procedure of the previous section, we can now define $\cdt$-cell attachments in $\cat{Ch}$ or $\cat{Ch}_C$.
-This is the relevant case for our main theorem, and $\cdt$-cell attachments in $\cat{Top}$ behave essentially the same.
+Using the completion procedure of Subsection \ref{subsecpartialalg}, we can now define $\cdt$-cell attachments in $\cat{Ch}$ or $\cat{Ch}_C$.
+This case is the one used in main theorem, and $\cdt$-cell attachments in $\cat{Top}$ and $\cat{sSet}$ are defined analogously.
 See Remark \ref{remenattach} for a discussion of the relationship between our construction and similar constructions in the literature.